Daniel0402abera/bugTracker/README.md

 - Node.js and npm installed on your system.
 - Basic knowledge of React and Docker.
-- Access to the Store Management backend API (local or deployed).
+- Access to the Bug Tracking backend API (local or deployed).

 ## Configuration Options:
 ## Backend Configuration: